BTW-Community/j-btw-2-obj/README.md

 # jMc2Obj

+This is an alteration fork of the jMC2Obj project, it's built to have compatibility with the Better Than Wolves Mod.

 This is the new github repository for the jMC2Obj project - a Java based converter of Minecraft maps to the OBJ format, used to render them in software like Blender, 3D Studio Max, Maya or Cinema 3D, just like shown below: